One Man’s Trash Is Another Man’s Solar Development

-The City of Rochester’s Emerson St. Landfill Solar Development
+Case Study: The City of Rochester’s Emerson Street Landfill Solar Development

-The 230 acre former Emerson Street Landfill in Rochester, NY was a Class III Inactive Hazardous Waste Disposal (NYS Superfund) Site that was previously used by the City of Rochester and private parties to dispose of incinerator ash and municipal waste for a period of approximately 30 years, closing in 1971.
+The 230-acre former Emerson Street Landfill in Rochester, New York, was a Class III Inactive Hazardous Waste Disposal (NYS Superfund) Site that was previously used by the City of Rochester and private parties to dispose of incinerator ash and municipal waste for a period of approximately 30 years, closing in 1971.

-The initiation of the solar development project required close coordination and careful scheduling of an on-and off-site remedial investigation program, a subsequent delisting petition, site design and approvals, and site construction activities.
-The delisting process provided the information needed by the NYSDEC for it to remove the 13 acres from the Superfund site boundary which helped clear the way for the solar development.
+The initiation of the solar development project required close coordination and careful scheduling of an on-and-off-site remedial investigation program, a subsequent delisting petition, site design and approvals, and site construction activities.
+The delisting process provided the information needed by NYSDEC for it to remove the 13 acres from the Superfund site boundary, which helped clear the way for the solar development.